algotyrnt/algotyrnt/README.md

 # Hi there!
 I'm Punjitha, aka algotyrnt. 👋

-I'm a computer science undergraduate with a passion for turning ideas into powerful solutions.
-I love breaking things to understand how they work and often find myself diving deep into the rabbit holes of theoretical computer science.
+I'm a computer science undergraduate with a passion for turning ideas into reality.
+I enjoy breaking things to understand how they work and diving deep into the rabbit holes of software development and computer science.

-Beyond development, I am strongly interested in research and development.
+Beyond that, I am deeply interested in research and development.
 I love exploring cutting-edge technologies, experimenting with new ideas, and pushing the boundaries of what's possible.

 When I’m not coding, you’ll probably find me geeking out over a new TV series, vibing to music, or immersed in an audiobook.
 #